17 Mar Santorini Easter

 Greek Easter in Santorini

-Easter in Santorini is simply one of a kind!
 The island of Santorini, a vast geological monument, continues to fascinate every visitor with its natural beauty.
 Anyone who visits Santorini for the first time with some experience of other Greek islands is certainly going to be somewhat taken aback.

-Immerse yourself in our customs, traditions and the most unique Easter in Santorini.
+Immerse yourself in our customs and traditions.

-Churches – Easter in Santorini
+The most important Churches for Easter in Santorini

 Santorini Easter Customs